 The power of the!important keyword in CSS can be used to override a specific style and give you more control over your design.
 It is vital that this technique should only be employed when absolutely necessary since too much use could create difficulties during maintenance later on.
 So make sure to responsibly handle such capabilities for maximum impact in your designs!

 Unlock the possibilities of interesting layouts and make full use of your web page by creating custom paths for text with shape-outside.
 Curving words along images gives a unique touch to designs, compared to traditional straight lines.
 Take advantage of this powerful property and watch how your design is transformed!
 So don’t be afraid to think outside the box, curve those letters and enjoy the outcome you produce.

 Exploring Conical Gradients

 Are you ready to explore conical gradients?
 Although it is not as well-known, this gradient type has an impressive amount of potential for design.
-In contrast to linear and radial designs, these rotate colour transitions outward from the centre point up until they reach the boundary of a circle, creating interesting visual effects in seconds!
+In contrast to linear and radial designs, these rotate color transitions outward from the center point up until they reach the boundary of a circle, creating interesting visual effects in seconds!

 Mastering Advanced Selectors